 There are many plantations about the U.S. South that provide a good understanding of the country’s history and the antebellum South.
-One place to see several plantations, almost simultaneously, is outside Charleston, South Carolina.
+One place to see several plantations, almost simultaneously, is outside Charleston, SC.

 On the Ashley River, northwest of downtown Charleston, you can visit Magnolia Plantation, Middleton Place and Drayton Hall, all within minutes of one another and only a 30-minute drive from the center of the city.
 Another, Boone Hall Plantation, is located even closer, only about 20 minutes east of Charleston.

 These four plantations are enjoyable and educational, and great places to visit regardless of your age.
 In addition, they make wonderful day trips.
 You can visit the Ashley River plantations on one long-day excursion, and Boone Hall in a half-day.
 They’re great places to visit any time of year.

 Our first plantation near Charleston SC is Middleton Place.
 This National Historic Landmark was the home of Henry Middleton, the President of the First Continental Congress.
 Furthermore, his son Arthur, who was born in the house, was a signer of the Declaration of Independence.
 In addition to its historic significance, Middleton Place is also famous for having America’s oldest landscaped gardens.

 The Middleton Place gardens were first planted in 1741.
 Consequently, with their ornamental lakes and terraces they reflect the symmetry of European gardens of that era.
 Furthermore, they’ve been described as “the most important and most interesting garden in America.”
 You’ll find that its plantings of camellias, magnolias, crepe myrtles, azaleas and other plants ensure that something is in bloom year-round.